ubccpsc/310/docs/26w1/syllabus.md

 this here?*, and it is not a defence for a bug.

 **On your reasoning.** Every deliverable asks you to write down what you changed, what you rejected, and what it cost.
-Writing that down **is the practice** for the exams, where the questions have the same shape and the tool is not in the room.
+Writing that down **is the practice** for the exams, where you are asked the same thing and the tool is not in the room.
 We are not looking for a polished piece of writing, we are looking for evidence of your thinking, communicated clearly.
 Hand that part to a model and the code still ships, but you have skipped the practice — and you find out on the midterm whether that mattered.